GDPR is set to cause some significant changes in how we use Google Analytics.

 Over the past month, the Jeffalytics team has been investigating how these changes affect your Analytics data.
 And we’ve delved deep into some of potential GDPR compliance problems with your analytics data collection.

-But many Analytics account owners just want to know: Can I use Google Analytics and be GDPR compliant?
+But many Analytics account owners simply want to know: Can I use Google Analytics and be GDPR compliant?
 The answer to that question is:

 “Yes, but only if you change this one setting...”